eswarchandravidyasagar/dev-guide/README.md

 - **Pull Request:** Proposal to merge changes from one branch into another on GitHub platform.
 A pull request (PR) allows for code review and discussion about the proposed changes.

 ### Git Installation and Setup
 This guide focuses on using Git, rather than its setup.
-Refer to [GitHub's documentation](https://docs.github.com/en/get-started/quickstart/set-up-git) if you do not yet have Git set up on your machine.
+Refer to [GitHub's documentation](https://docs.github.com/en/get-started/quickstart/set-up-git) if you do not yet have Git setup on your machine.

 ### Initializing a Repository
 To start using Git, you first need to initialize a Git repository in your project's directory.
 This creates a new subdirectory named `.git` that contains all of your necessary repository files — a Git repository skeleton.
 None of your project files are touched when you initialize the repository, but the directory becomes Git-aware and ready for version tracking.